-But here at the Tree Center we are always looking for ways to give our customers more convenience, and we know that some of you only have room for one bush.
+Here at the Tree Center we are always looking for ways to give our customers more convenience, and we know that some of you only have room for one bush.
 So we talked to our growers and they prepared pots that have a plant of Blue Princess Holly and a plant of Blue Prince Holly, growing together in the same pot.
 That way they will intertwine and form a single bush, with lots of berries, making the perfect solution for the smaller garden.

-The Blue Prince and Princess Holly Bush will grow 8 to 12 feet tall if left unclipped.
+Additionally, the Blue Prince and Princess Holly Bush will grow 8 to 12 feet tall if left unclipped.

 Plant your bush in a sunny or shady location – it will be happy in either, and if you live in zone 4 choose a sheltered spot to plant your bush.
 You may find that in a hard winter in the coldest areas the upper branches may die back, but the lower parts of your plant will be just fine.
 If that happens you will not have such a tall plant, but you will still have a great harvest of berries for the festive season.

-Kathleen Kellogg Meserve moved to her ten acre garden in St James, Long Island shortly after WWII.
+Kathleen Kellogg Meserve moved to her ten acre garden in St. James, Long Island shortly after WWII.
 She was a keen gardener who loved holly but found that the common holly, Ilex aquifolium, did not grow well.
 That holly is a native of Europe, and Britain.
 It grows well in more southern areas, but in the northern states the winters were just too cold.
 Mrs. Meserve collected many kinds of holly trees from around the world and found that one, the prostrate holly from Japan, Ilex rugosa, was extremely hardy and never suffered any damage in winter.

-So now you can grow a single holly bush, even in cold areas and have a big crop of berries for the festive season.
-We are proud to be able to offer this alternative to our customers with small gardens, but the demand for these special plants is high and our stock are limited.
+Now you can grow a single holly bush, even in cold areas and have a big crop of berries for the festive season.
+We are proud to be able to offer this alternative to our customers with small gardens, but the demand for these special plants is high and our stocks are limited.
 So to enjoy a great crop of holly berries, in the coldest places and the smallest gardens, order the Blue Prince and Princess Holly Bush now – don’t wait and risk disappointment.